 HUD Announces New Rule for Carbon Monoxide Alarms

 On January 31, 2022, HUD issued a notice (PIH Notice 2022-01), announcing that HUD will enforce the installation of carbon monoxide alarms or detectors in HUD-assisted housing by December 27, 2022.
-Essentially, this is the action plan of applying a law passed several years ago that required all HUD housing to meet or exceed carbon monoxide safety requirements.
+Essentially, this is the action plan of applying a law passed several years ago – The Carbon Monoxide Alarms Leading Every Resident To Safety Act of 2019, that required all HUD housing to meet or exceed carbon monoxide safety requirements.

 Since that law passed, there have been questions about when, where, and how owners would need to install and maintain CO detectors.
 HUD has adopted the CO safety standards of the International Fire Code (IFC) 2018.
 Furthermore, HUD states all properties must have CO detectors installed in all dwelling units that meet or exceed the standards in Chapters 9, Fire Protection and Life Safety Systems, and Chapter 11, Construction Requirements for Existing Buildings, of the International Fire Code.